HL7/cqf-recommendations/pages/documentation-approach-10-mechanisms-of-integration.md

 # Mechanisms of Integration

-Mechanisms of integration refers to the computational approaches and capabilities behave,  function, and interact as a system to deliver computational inferences and insights resulting from the faithful execution of the computable expressions of a clinical practice guideline (as expressed in using the knowledge artifacts defined in this implementation guide) against patient-specific data.
+Mechanisms of integration refers to the computational approaches and how capabilities behave, function, and interact as a system to deliver computational inferences and insights resulting from the faithful execution of the computable expressions of a clinical practice guideline (as expressed in using the knowledge artifacts defined in this implementation guide) against patient-specific data.
 This includes results and inferences for CPGCaseFeatures, CPGRecommendations/CPGProposals, CPGMetrics, CPGeCaseReports, CPGCasePlanSummaryViews, and the results of other derived artifacts.
 These inferences include individual resources and, as importantly, the relationships between them.

 * Do not remove this line (it will not be displayed) {:toc}